yashbhutoria/resume/README.md

 ###### Project Overview

-Project #2 of Udacity's [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
-The task was to develop an interactive resume application that reads resume content from a JSON file and dynamically displays that content within a provided template.
-Requirements were to use objects, functions, conditionals, and control structures to compose the content that will display on the resume.
+A resume application that reads content from a JSON file and dynamically displays the content.

 ## Getting Started